Towards Manufacturing-Friendly Shapes in Discrete Topology Optimization

+\TR{This article introduces manufacturability as a standalone metric quantifiable by a set of scalar figures of merit, evaluating performance with respect to the regularity of the structure and the presence of local problematic spots, such as point connections~\cite{art:Thiel2015PointContacts}.
+The obtained information can be used either as a post-processing detection mechanism or directly during optimization as additional criteria, similarly to works~\cite{art:Cismasu2014AntBandwithOpt, art:Seltmann2023TopoOptCompMechanismHingeFree}.
+The described method can be used in any optimization paradigm where the structure is encoded as a binary vector, such as in a genetic algorithm~\cite{art:Johnson1999GenAlgMoM} or, more recently, in machine learning~\cite{art:Jacobs2021AccModelingConvNeuralNet}.
+As a continuation of previous authors' works~\cite{art:Capek2019ShapeSyntTopoSens, art:Capek2021MemeticSchemeTopoOptI, art:Capek2021MemeticSchemeTopoOptII, art:Kadlec2025MultiObjMemeticAlg}, the presented theory is demonstrated on the optimization of electrically small antennas by means of a memetic algorithm~\cite{art:Capek2021MemeticSchemeTopoOptI}, where the optimized metric consists of Q-factor, reflection coefficient, and, in addition, regularity parameters.
+Nevertheless, as mentioned above, it could be used in connection with an arbitrary discrete scheme.}

+The initial idea is based on the representation of a discretized topology by graph theory.
+Previous works used graphs as simplified shapes for topology optimization~\cite{art:Giger2006EvolutionaryTrussTopoOpt, art:Jie2021NovelWeightGraphRepresentation}.
+Here, we assume that each discretization element corresponds to an individual graph element.
+This approach enables the introduction of powerful graph tools that can be used to deal with manufacturability problems (\eg{}, enclosed voids~\cite{art:Donoso2022NewAppSpecGraphTheory}).

 The rest of this article is organized as follows.
 Section~\ref{sec:MotivationExample} introduces the main idea using an example featuring two antennas.
 Next, graph theory is introduced in Section~\ref{sec:GrapthTheoryAndMoM}.
-Sections~\ref{sec:MetricsTriangles} and~\ref{sec:MetricsBasisFunctions} show the utilization of graph theory on the definition of shape parameters.
+Section~\ref{sec:Metrics} shows the utilization of graph theory on the definition of regularity parameters.
 Section~\ref{sec:Examples} provides an additional set of examples.
 The article concludes in Section~\ref{sec:Conclusion}.